AnyDesk

 AnyDesk is a remote desktop application distributed by AnyDesk Software GmbH.
-The proprietary software program provides platform independent remote access to personal computers and other devices running the host application.
+The proprietary software program provides platform-independent remote access to personal computers and other devices running the host application.
 It offers remote control, file transfer, and VPN functionality.
 AnyDesk is often used in technical support scams and other remote access scams.

 Company

-AnyDesk Software GmbH was founded in 2014 in Stuttgart, Germany and has gone worldwide, with subsidiaries in the US, China, and Hong Kong, as well as an Innovation Hub in Georgia.
+AnyDesk Software GmbH was founded in 2014 in Stuttgart, Germany and now has subsidiaries in the US, China, and Hong Kong, as well as an Innovation Hub in Georgia.

-In May 2018, AnyDesk secured 6.5 million Euros of funding in a Series A round led by EQT Ventures.
-Another round of investment in January 2020 brings AnyDesk to over 20 million Dollars of combined funding.
+In May 2018, AnyDesk secured 6.5 million euros of funding in a Series A round led by EQT Ventures.
+Another round of investment in January 2020 brought AnyDesk to over twenty million dollars of combined funding.

+Controversy

+Since the 2022 Russian invasion of Ukraine and the implementation of international sanctions, AnyDesk has maintained its operations in Russia.
+Some critics suggest that this decision could weaken the impact of sanctions and raises questions about the company's approach to corporate responsibility during conflicts.

 Software

-AnyDesk uses a proprietary video codec "DeskRT" that is designed to allow users to experience higher-quality video and sound transmission while reducing the transmitted amount of data to the minimum.
+AnyDesk uses the proprietary video codec "DeskRT".
+It is designed to allow users high-quality video and sound reception, and keep the amount of data transmitted to a minimum.

-With its three megabyte total program size, AnyDesk is an especially lightweight application.

-AnyDesk partnered with remote monitoring and management and mobile device management services, such as Atera and Microsoft Intune.
+AnyDesk partnered with remote monitoring and management and mobile device management services, such as Atera Networks and Microsoft Intune.